tellihealth/tellihealth-rpm-api-spec/md/main_description.md

-# Tellihealth RPM API specification
+# Tellihealth RPM API specification - Unofficial

 This specification is still unofficial and should **not be used** until this section is removed.